raphaelquast/beatstep/README.md

 - ... and much more!

-Any comments / suggestions for improvements etc. are highly welcome!
+Comments / suggestions / bugs?

-> Just drop an [Issue](https://github.com/raphaelquast/beatstep/issues), and I'll see what I can do!
+> Just drop an [Issue](https://github.com/raphaelquast/beatstep/issues), or start a [Discussion](https://github.com/raphaelquast/beatstep/discussions) and I'll see what I can do!

 # Installation